LDAnewsnerd/modelingeditorialslants/README.md

 # modelingeditorialslants
-# LDA TOPIC MODELING
+## LDA Modeling of Topics Discussed in New Articles

-## This notebook applies LDA modeling to a an dataset of 480 news articles shared to Reddit and Twitter, along with their corresponding comment threads
+## This notebook applies LDA modeling to a an dataset of 480 news articles shared to Reddit and Twitter

-## The utility of topic modeling methods is their capability to uncover unobserved variables—topics—which shape the meaning of textual documents.
+## Topic Modeling is a text analysis method that uses machine learning algorithms to classify the content of a large body of texts—called a corpus—into meaningful topics.

-### In the following case, we are interested in understanding what characteristics of news articles elicit user engagement on social media
+## The specific technique used here, Latent Dirichlet Allocation (LDA), identifies underlying patterns of co-occurring words within individual texts to extrapolate latent categories across a corpus of texts (i.e., topics).

-using the GENSIM, NLTK, spaCy, and SKLearn libraries:
+### In the following case, we are interested in understanding what characteristics of news articles elicit user engagement on social media relying heavily on the GENSIM, NLTK, spaCy, and SKLearn libraries:

 https://radimrehurek.com/gensim/